POE-Addon-Launcher/PoE-Addon-Launcher/README.md

 Stay up to date with all your favourite addons.

 Currently Planned:
-- Most common addons ailable for downloading and updating.
+- Most common addons available for downloading and updating.
 - Launching all addons and path of exile with one click.

 Work in Progress: